 - Alfred DeMaria, Jr, MD

 Rabies is a fatal viral disease primarily acquired from the bite of a rabid animal, with only six cases of documented human survival prior to 2004.
 However, since that time there have been three documented survivors who had not received any pre-exposure rabies vaccine .

-Infection can be prevented with proper postexposure prophylaxis, as first pioneered by Louis Pasteur in 1885.
-While up to 50,000 people worldwide die of rabies every year, only 69 cases of human rabies were diagnosed in the United States from 1980 through 2010, an average of approximately two per year [2,3].
-This low rate of human cases in the United States reflects the success of domestic animal control and vaccination programs.
+Infection can be prevented with proper post-exposure prophylaxis, as first pioneered by Louis Pasteur in 1885.
+While 35,000 to 59,000 people worldwide die of rabies every year (40 percent are children younger than 15 years) , only 34 cases of human rabies were diagnosed in the United States from 2003 through 2013 [3,4].
+The low rate of human cases in the United States reflects the success of domestic animal control and vaccination programs.
 The predominant reservoir of rabies in the United States is now wildlife, with most cases occurring in raccoons, skunks, foxes and bats.

-Several factors need to be considered in deciding whether to administer postexposure rabies prophylaxis.
-These include [4,5]:
+Several factors need to be considered in deciding whether to administer post-exposure rabies prophylaxis.
+These include [5,6]:

 ●The epidemiology of animal rabies in the region

 - Centers for Disease Control and Prevention (CDC).
 Recovery of a patient from clinical rabies--California, 2011.
 MMWR Morb Mortal Wkly Rep 2012; 61:61.

 - World Health Organization.
 Rabies. http://www.who.int/rabies (Accessed on October 15, 2015).